GOPIMANDAPALLI/CSP_Website/README.md

 ## License
 This repository is for academic and community-service use only.
 Feel free to adapt the materials for non-commercial educational purposes.
-(Add a specific open-source license here if you’d like.)